 There are different formulations of NRT:

-• Faster-acting – nicotine gum, lozenge, inhalator and mouth spray.
+- Faster-acting – nicotine gum, lozenge, and mouth spray.

-Combination NRT therapy is using a nicotine patch together with a faster-acting formulation.
+Combination NRT therapy uses a nicotine patch together with a faster-acting formulation.

 Pregnant women who have relapsed in the past or who experience cravings using one formulation of NRT alone, may use combination therapy under medical supervision.